 Every thriving neighborhood needs leaders.
-The most effective way to develop leaders among residents is through a targeted educational program that teaches practical leadership skills and enables participants to apply those skills in real-world settings.
+The best way to develop leaders among residents is with a targeted educational program that teaches practical leadership skills and allows participants to put those skills into action.
 Learn about MU Extension's Neighborhood Leadership Academy and how to use the model in your neighborhood or community.